 So, my COVID-19 writing has taken a measured approach, sharing COVID-19 information that is proven and based on the advice of experts.
 As the situation has grown more severe, my articles have too.

-Below are links to the latest versions of my coronavirus articles plus an interview I did on March 3 (now terribly out of date).
-As of March 13, my advice is to be #coronacareful:
+Below are links to the latest versions of my coronavirus articles plus an interview I did on March 3 (terribly out of date even a week later).

 I’ve updated my original article for Fodor’s countless times now as the news keeps changing.
 Read it at The Latest: Should You Change Your Travel Plans Due to the Coronavirus?
 If you’re curious about the previous versions, PDFs of each are on the Publications page.